-Long John is a Mayilli man, born near Katherine in 1956.
+Long John is a Mayilli man, born near Katherine.
 He got his nick-name because of his height.
 “All the people call me that because they reckon I’m a tall man,” he said.
 “Robert is my real name.
 My mum called me that when I was born.”

 Today Long John is the resident artist at Nitmiluk Visitor’s Centre at Nitmiluk (Katherine) Gorge.
 You will often find him at the Centre, sitting on the floor in a back corner, working slowly, carefully on a current piece.
 Other works surround him: some are for sale, some are still to be finished.

 Long John Dewar is the resident artist at the visitor's centre at Nitmiluk (Katherine) Gorge in Australia's Northern Territory

 Tourists wander by, some watch from a distance, some stop, transfixed by this artist at work, unsure whether they should interrupt and ask him about what he is painting.
 Those who do are rewarded by a sly chuckle and a glimpse into the life of a man who is very close to his country; a man who sees deeply despite the obvious: Long John has no vision in his right eye, the result of an accident when he was a boy.

 “That’s because of a needle, a sewing needle,” he said.
 “I pulled it hard and poked my eye.
 It was a long time ago now, in the bush.”